sarink/react-file-drop/README.md

 The outer container element

 ##### .file-drop > .file-drop-target
 This is the target the user has to drag their files to.
-It will be inserted into the DOM whenever the user starts dragging over the frame, or if you set ``targetAlwaysVisible={true}``
+It will be inserted into the DOM whenever the user starts dragging over the frame.

 ##### .file-drop > .file-drop-target.file-drop-dragging-over-frame
 The ``file-drop-dragging-over-frame`` class will be added to the ``file-drop-target`` whenever the user begins dragging a file over the ``frame``, and it will be removed when they leave